(All paintings shown are student work)

 - Old photos or flyers to cut stencils out of

-- Masking fluid and masking remover
+- Masking fluid and masking remover (see supply link at top - Pebeo Drawing Gum)

 - Plastic wrap (Saran wrap)

-- Bit of natural sponge
+- Bit of natural sponge or 'funny brush'

-There is no right or wrong with art - just what you prefer.
+Remember - there is no right or wrong with art - just what you prefer.

 Invite a friend to paint along with you, or start your own painting group.